 Do I get a warranty?

-If you are installing a brand new roof, then the manufacturer will provide a warranty for the shingles or slates but the roofer also needs to give you a warranty on the installation.
+If you are installing a brand new roof, then the manufacturer will provide a warranty for the roofing materials but the roofer also needs to give you a warranty on the installation.
 The average warrant on the material is around a quarter of a century but shingles can last up to 50 years with regular maintenance.
 Anyhow, don’t forget to ask the roofer if their work comes with a warranty.

 What happens with the old roof?